 There’s a reason the bear crawl is a favorite for football strength coaches.
-This is an effective, challenging exercise that will whip you into shape.
+This is an effective, challenging exercise that will whip you into shape especially those shoulders.

 29. Inverted Row

-The inverted row is mainly a back exercise but by raising your arms past a 45-degree angle, you’ll begin putting more pressure on your posterior delts.
+The inverted row is mainly a back exercise but by raising your arms past a 45-degree angle, you’ll begin putting more pressure on your rear deltoids.

 30. Single-Arm Plank

 The single-arm plank requires you to stabilize your body through your shoulders.
 While you are in the regular plank position, lift one arm off the ground.

 It cuts out the resting hold of the traditional plank.

 Starting position for the side plank is on your side with one elbow on the floor.
 Lift your body up stabilizing everything with your shoulder.
 Make sure you keep your elbow under your shoulder.